-The Climate Crisis Film Festival is the UK’s first film festival dedicated specifically to channelling constructive action towards the most urgent issue of our time: the climate emergency.
+The Climate Crisis Film Festival is the UK’s only film festival dedicated specifically to channeling constructive action towards the most urgent issue of our time: the climate emergency.

 Unlike the other green festivals that push a conservationist angle, we approach climate change from an intersectional and systematic angle, promoting collective action.
-We unpack this multifaceted subject from different perspectives through a carefully curated program of documentaries and accompanying talks, panel discussions, workshops and interactive events hosted in collaboration with a network of local to global action groups.
+We unpack this through a carefully curated programme of films and accompanying talks, workshops, and events hosted in collaboration with a network of local and global action groups.

-It is in this spirit that our festival focuses on giving viewers not only visual content to consume, but also access to the tools to demand the change we need.
-From participatory events, to free books and zines, via hands-on workshops, and links to concrete initiatives, big and small, we hope our audiences will leave with a sense of empowerment and readiness to act.
+Our festival focuses on giving viewers not only visual content to consume, but access to the tools to demand the change we need.
+We aim for our audience to leave with a sense of empowerment and readiness to act.
 In fact, 85.2% of our 2020 audience said that attending the festival made them “feel more empowered to act.”

 We will strive to pick films following the criteria below: